KILTprotocol/docs/docs/concepts/05_credentials/02_ctypes.md

 - **Additional properties**: In newer CTypes, *additionalProperties* must be present and must be set to `false`, restricting allowable claims in a credential to those listed in `properties`.

 :::warning
- Deprecation Warning: Property Swap
+Deprecation Warning: CType metaschema draft-01

-Warning: The following CType Schema property value is deprecated.
-Please update your code accordingly to avoid any issues.
+CTypes based on the `[http://kilt-protocol.org/draft-01/ctype#](http://kilt-protocol.org/draft-01/ctype%23%60)` metaschema are susceptible to faulty or malicious attester integrations that may introduce unexpected properties to a claim.
+Due to this vulnerability, this version of the metaschema is deprecated and its use is discouraged in the creation of new CTypes.
+For optimal security and functionality, it is recommended to use SDK version `0.33.0` or later for creating CTypes.
+This newer version defaults to using the updated metaschema available at [`ipfs://bafybeiah66wbkhqbqn7idkostj2iqyan2tstc4tpqt65udlhimd7hcxjyq/`](ipfs://bafybeiah66wbkhqbqn7idkostj2iqyan2tstc4tpqt65udlhimd7hcxjyq/%60).

-It will mean you should update existing CTypes.
+This also means you should update existing CTypes.

 While existing CTypes will continue to work in the short term, we advise to upgrade to the latest metaschema at your earliest convenience.

 Old Property Value:  `"$schema": "http://kilt-protocol.org/draft-01/ctype#"`